isaacnmm/pestpolicy-hugo2XX/content/posts/does-salt-kill-bed-bugs/index.md

 ##  **Can Salt Water Kill Bed Bugs?**

 Sprays are the most effective way to kill bed bugs.
 This is because, with spraying, you get to spread the toxic substance widely.
-This way, [bed bugs will have to walk through](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/) them.
+This way, [bed bugs will have to walk through](https://pestpolicy.com/does-baby-powder-kill-bed-bugs/)them.
 If you spray a highly effective substance, you will get the best results.
 Alternatively, check these commercial bed bug sprays.
 However, in this case, we are talking about saltwater.

 Salt is not toxic to bed bugs.